-Notes to the Consolidated Financial Statements for the Years Ended September 30, 2022 and 2021 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the three month Period Ended December 31, 2022 and 2021 (Expressed in Canadian dollars) - unaudited

 5. Reverse Takeover Transaction (continued)

 Effective April 8, 2022, in connection with the Transaction, TNSI completed a brokered private placement of 5,910,627 subscription receipts at a price of \$0.56 per subscription receipt for gross proceeds of CAD\$3,309,951.
 Each subscription receipt was automatically converted into one common share and one half of one common share purchase warrant.
 Each whole share purchase warrant is convertible at the option of the holder into one common share of the Company until April 8, 2024 at a price of \$0.75 per share.